We’ll dig deep into the health benefits of grapefruit – a fruit high in Vitamin C essential for our immune system.

 There is a lot more to grapefruit than even what I have here.
 Even better, studies continue to come up that show grapefruit doing even more good for your overall health.

 Grapefruit and grapefruit juice can supercharge your diet.
-In addition, it goes exceptionally well with other ingredients, especially if you are into juicing as I am.
+Also, it goes exceptionally well with other ingredients, especially if you are into juicing as I am.